THeK3nger/yoshix/README.md

  * Runs experiments in a replicable way.
  * Modular experiment specification!
 Each experiment is a python file, YoshiX will automatically find every experiment in a folder and will run each one of them!
- * Automatically iterates over the parameter space according your own generators (any generator can be used as a source, from the `range` function to a custom generator!).
+ * Automatically iterate over the parameter space according your own generators (any generator can be used as a source, from the `range` function to a custom generator!).
  * Collects the experiment results in a synthetic way (the **YoshiX Egg**).
  * Export the eggs into different formats (_CSV_, _JSON_ and many other to come).